MarkRosemaker/academy/first-draft/index.de.md

 [Ach-tung billion - Milliarde]

+## Hilf Oliver bei seinen Mathehausaufgaben #quiz

-[Quiz Rechenaufgaben: Oliver rechnet, bitte hilf ihm!]
+[Quiz Rechenaufgaben: Oliver rechnet, bitte hilf ihm!

+generate tasks based on what gives user difficulty] Lektion 1

+## Höhere Mathematik #resource

+[script #1: type number <-> see it in writing

+up to Billiarden
+addition: play audio files for each word

+script #2:  math probl-ems up to Milliarde (with higher difficulty up to Billiarden)
+suggestion: practice until you are sure you know it all] Lektion 1

 ## Speichere unsere Nummer auf deinem Handy